Frequently Asked Questions

 If you are coming from outside the territory, the best way to get to Whitehorse is to fly.
 Our sponsor, Air North, has great service and flights from Calgary and Edmonton, Alberta, and Vancouver, BC.
 For more information, visit their web site, www.flyairnorth.com.

-Air Canada also has non-stop flights from Vancouver and Calgary Alberta.
+Air Canada and WestJet also have non-stop flights from Vancouver.

 Where can I stay in Whitehorse?